ian-hank/music-rating-rest-service/README.md

 # Music Rating Program

 ### Author: Ian C. Hank
-### Version: v1.0-alpha
+### Version: v1.1-alpha
-### Until I update the README if youd like to see the RESTFul implementation currently check the source files!
+### Until I update the README, if you'd like to see the RESTFul API implementation check the source files!

 ##### More About The Project: